 Billing and Payment Options

 Program Cancellation Policy

 News and Events

 Tokyo, Japan (Outgoing Program)

 Mitaka is a city in Tokyo Prefecture with a population of some 200,000.
 It is home to the National Astronomical Observatory of Japan as well as to a popular museum that features the anime work of Studio Ghibli.
 While the city neighborhoods are mostly residential with a “forest” of high-rise condominiums around Mitaka Station, there are also many farmlands and forests showing traces of the old Musashino area, as well as rich natural greenery along the four water routes of the city?the Nogawa, Senkawa and Kandagawa rivers and the Tamagawa Josui Canal.
 Mitaka lies along the JR Chuo line and students can easily reach Shinjuku station in about 30 minutes.

 In order to have an idea of what classes are available, you should visit the ICU website.
 You will be a part of the ICU Exchange/Invitee program.

 The academic year at ICU is divided into three trimesters (Autumn, Winter and Spring) of approximately eleven weeks each.
 Visiting students will follow a Japanese language program each semester.
-ICU offers four different options for Japanese Language study.
+ICU offers several different options for Japanese Language study.
 Information about these options can be found on the ICU Language Programs web page.
-One year visiting students normally enroll in the appropriate level of Program Two(J), though they may elect to take Program One (I) or Program Three(A).
-Students with native proficiency in speaking may choose to enroll in Program Four(S).
+One year visiting students normally enroll in the appropriate level of the Japanese as a Foreign Language Program (Intensive or Regular).
+Students with native proficiency in speaking may choose to enroll in the Heritage program.

 In addition to the Japanese Language courses, visiting students are also able to select courses from the College of Liberal Arts offerings each semester.
 More information about these courses can be found on the College of Liberal Arts course offering web page.